Aura Dione

 Maria Louise Joensen (/da/; born 21 January 1985), known as Aura Dione, is a Danish singer and songwriter.
-In 2008, she released her debut album, Columbine, which included the hit single "I Will Love You Monday (365)", a number one in Germany with over 80 million video views and certified platinum.
+In 2008, she released her debut album, Columbine.
+The album spawned the hit single "I Will Love You Monday (365)", which reached number one in Germany, achieved over 80 million video views and was certified platinum.

-After winning the European Border Breaker Award in 2011, Dione earned Best Female Artist and Hit of the Year for "Geronimo" at the Danish Music Awards 2012 and Female Artist of the Year in 2013, making her one of Denmark's top female recording artists.
+After winning the European Border Breaker Award in 2011, Dione won Best Female Artist and Hit of the Year for "Geronimo" at the Danish Music Awards 2012 and Female Artist of the Year in 2013; she is one of Denmark's top two female recording artists.

 Life and career

-Aura Dione is a Danish singer and songwriter.
-She began her music career in 2007 and has released several albums, gaining international recognition.